 Current response time:

 We receive thousands of submissions every year.
-Our current response time is approximately eight months but may vary depending on volume of submissions.
+Our current response time is approximately six months but may vary depending on volume of submissions.
 If you wish to check the status of your submission, you can do so by logging into Submittable at any time.

 - Poets should submit no more than six poems per cycle, and should place all poems in a single document.